jmzagorski/vimrc/README.md

 ### Windows
 - `git clone https://github.com/jmzagorski/vimrc.git %USERPROFILE%\vimfiles`
-- *base16* for GVIM or windows users you need to create a .vimrc_background file in your home directory
 - ConEmu: Make sure to set the CONEMU variable to any value before opening vim.
 There are a few ui settings that need to take place, but will mess up the default powershell and command prompt

 ### Linux